vuepress-theme-hope/vuepress-theme-hope/docs/feed2/src/config/item.md

 ## Addition and Removement

-By default, all articles are added to the feed stream.To remove specific pages from the feed, you can set `feed: false` in frontmatter.
+By default, all articles are added to the feed stream.
+To remove specific pages from the feed, you can set `feed: false` in frontmatter.

 ## Information read by default